bartoszpacura/plan-your-week-rest-api/README.md

 # Plan Your Week

 REST API that combines two existing APIs and offers you an activity for each day of the week depending on the weather.
+In addition, the API allows you to save and manipulate data in the database.

 The data is downloaded from: